 I have attended further trainings in Couples and Family Relations Work, Existential Supervision, Fragile Process (Traumatic Dissociation), and Focusing.

 I have taught person-centred, psychoanalytic, existential, body-oriented, and critical psychopathology - theory and practice - on counselling and psychotherapy training for over ten years, and run clinical seminars and supervision groups in academic and clinical settings.

-I have presented at international conferences on the themes of existential authenticity and moral sensibility, ecstatic nature of music and pathos-filled existential transitions, tracking the existential roots of personhood in contemporary person-centred therapy, ontology of psychological incongruence, existential affectivity and embodiment of the 'Absurd', be-coming and be-longing, the existential crisis facing modern existential therapy, radical hope in person-centred therapy, and what it might mean to love one's fate.
+I have presented at international conferences on the themes of existential authenticity and moral sensibility, ecstatic nature of music and pathos-filled existential transitions, tracking the existential roots of personhood in contemporary person-centred therapy, ontology of psychological incongruence, existential affectivity and embodying the 'Absurd', be-coming and be-longing, the existential crisis facing modern existential therapy, radical hope in the present age, and what it might mean to love one's fate.

 In life letting be is as important as mastering.
 Tradition encourages us to be effective, to be active and make or to fabricate, but not something to let be born, or to simply let be. - Luce Irigaray